greeshma1196/full-stack-project/README.md

       message: "User does not exist",
       status: "USER_NOT_FOUND"
       }
-      If the above two checks fail, the public repositories are scraped and stored to the databse
+      If the above two checks fail, the public repositories are scraped and stored to the databse with the following response Response = {
+      message: "User has been successfully added to database",
+      status: "USER_ADDED"
+      }
 3. Route 3: /users/<user_name>/repositories: Shows the list of repository names for a given user name.
 At a time only 10 repository names are shown, if there are more, they are shown in the following pages.
    Response = {
    user_name: user_name,